MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapicon-class.md

 ### AllowDrop

-Whether this MapIcon can be drop target for purposes of drag-and-drop operation.
-Default is false.
+Whether this icon can be drop target for purposes of drag-and-drop operation.
+The default value is `false`.

 **Android**